101 Minors Participating in University Sponsored Programs or Programs Using University Facilities

 1. A list of all participants and program staff must be maintained by the sponsor and program director.
 The list shall include the participant’s name, local room assignment (if applicable), gender, age, address, and phone number(s) of parent/guardian, as well as emergency contact information.
 The list of program staff shall include the individual’s M number, if applicable, and contact information, and must be provided to the Office of Human Resource Services (HRS) as specified in 11.f. below.
 The list shall be maintained by the sponsor for a period of one (1) year following the conclusion of the program.
 Maintaining copies in electronic format is permitted.

-3. The sponsor must establish a procedure for the notification of the minor’s parent/guardian in case of an emergency, including medical or behavioral problems, natural disasters, or other significant program disruptions.
-Authorized adults with the program, as well as participants and their parents/guardians, must be advised of this procedure in writing prior to the participation of the minors in the program.
+3. The sponsor must establish a procedure for the notification of the minor’s parent/legal guardian in case of an emergency, including medical or behavioral problems, natural disasters, or other significant program disruptions.
+Authorized adults with the program, as well as participants and their parents/legal guardians, must be advised of this procedure in writing prior to the participation of the minors in the program.

-4. Participants’ parents/guardians must be provided information detailing the manner in which the participant can be contacted during the program.
+4. Participants’ parents/legal guardians must be provided information detailing the manner in which the participant can be contacted during the program.

-5. Parents/guardians must be provided with information related to storage of participants’ medication and the administration of any such medicine.
+5. Parents/legal guardians must be provided with information related to storage of participants’ medication and the administration of any such medicine.

 a.
 Personal epi pens and inhalers may be carried by the participant during activities.